benediktaugenstein/sql-injection-prediction/README.md

 2. Add the module to the folder in which your other modules/libraries are kept (numpy, pandas etc.)
 3. You should be good to go.
 Take a look at the usage example to find out how to use this module.

-Important note: scikit-learn and TensorFlow have to be installed for this module to work (the module has only been tested with TensorFlow version 2.7.0, other versions may not work).
+Important note: scikit-learn and TensorFlow have to be installed for this module to work (the module has only been tested with TensorFlow and Keras version 2.7.0, other versions may not work).

 ## Usage example